 Benefits the Skin

-Coconut oil can be used internally and externally, as the oils are very beneficial for your dog’s skin and coat.
-Even if your dog just ingests the coconut meat, his skin conditions might improve.
+Coconut oil and meat can be used internally and externally; the oils are very beneficial for your dog’s skin and coat.
 The anti-inflammatory properties will help reduce any yeast infections, hot spots, flea allergies, and dry, itchy skin, and the fatty acids promote a soft, healthy coat.
 Topically, the oil acts as a moisturizer and can be used on wounds to help soothe inflammation and promote healing.